mr-ravin/lambda_psi_neuron_field_experiment/README.md

 - maximum mean validation accuracy for classification;
 - minimum mean validation RMSE for regression.

+These metrics are measured using the restored validation-selected checkpoints.
+For the study's learning-rate grid, exact ties in the mean validation metric are resolved in favor of the smaller learning rate.

 A selected learning rate is written only after all requested learning rates have complete seed sets.

 ### `checkpoints/`

-Stores the best validation checkpoint for each run.
+Stores the validation-selected checkpoint for each run, using the configured `min_delta` improvement rule.

 ## Reading the code